shanep/shanep.github.io/parts/rubric-boiler.md

 code is a very important skill to learn.
 You take responsibility for 100% of the code that you submit regardless of who originally wrote it.

-Some of the starter code will have **intentional defects**!
-That your instructor intends for you to fix!
+Some of the starter code will have **intentional defects** that your instructor intends for you to fix!
 Do NOT assume that all code given to you is perfect.